quibbble/go-boardgame/README.md

 ## Status

-This package is still under active development and may be unstable at this time.
+This package is stable with new features in the works.

 ## Installation